rrajsinghhada/Dog-and-Cat-Classifier/README.md

 ## Data

-To construct this classifier, I utilized over 10,000 randomly selected images of dogs and cats as input to train the model.
-These images were deliberately chosen to encompass various lighting conditions, enhancing the model's ability to generalize.
+To construct this classifier, I utilised over 10,000 randomly selected images of dogs and cats as input to train the model.
+These images were deliberately chosen to encompass various lighting conditions, enhancing the model's ability to generalise.

 ## Steps taken to imporove the Performace of the model
 •To increase data diversity and improve generalization, I applied transformations such as shear range, zoom range, and horizontal flip to my dataset.